 If you live in Asheville, you must love nature.
 A simple hike can not only clear you right up and make you feel alive again, it can be a great way to get to know someone.
 With all of this Blake-ian romance around, it would be silly not turn to the mountains and rivers to guide you on love’s journey.
 Meaning: picnic at Max Patch!
 It’s a stunning clearing on top of a knob in a section of the Appalachian Trail.
 There is a short loop that crosses the summit and a long loop that encircles it for stunning views.
 Both under 3 miles, so totally doable.
 Since this is a day date, consider popping by Dobra Tea for a Forest Dragon (iced matcha w/ rice milk, cardamom, honey) to get you amped.
-Hit up West Village Market for cheese, fruit, nuts, salami, baguette...all the picnic essentials!
+Hit up West Village Market for cheese, fruit, nuts, salami, baguette...all the picnic essentials.
 Maybe Sake?
 It’s so romantic up there, you’ll probably fall in love for sure, so you’ll wanna keep the fire goin’.
-After you’re all sweaty and doe-eyed and maybe need a real meal, head to Homegrown's new location in West Asheville, a hop skip and a jump from French Broad River Park, where you can end the day gazing upon the ever-changing waters as the sun sets...
+After you’re all sweaty and doe-eyed, you'll probably need a real meal.
+Head to Homegrown's new location in West Asheville, a hop skip and a jump from French Broad River Park, where you can end the day gazing upon the ever-changing waters as the sun sets.

 The (F)Risky Bizness